 Aspen Ice is our best-selling quartz for a reason.
 A tight grained white with added micro mirror.
 This colour will satisfy your need for white but add that extra sparkle.

 Grey is the new magnolia right?
 Falcon Ice offers a light and airy grey version of Aspen Ice.
 A popular choice which suits the trend for grey shades over the past decade.
 Plus, that added frosting of the micro mirror particles will add that extra something.

 After creating such perfect harmony, you don’t want to knock your interior off balance.
 For your flooring, try a calm grey stone or neutral gloss tile to carry on that clean, minimal feel.

 Contrasting your worktops and cabinets with light and dark is a trend we keep seeing and loving.
 The main look is a pure white marble quartz worktop against a dark navy colour pallet – so dark its almost black!

 Top tip: A matte finish on the cabinets will give a beautiful contrast to the sheen of polished quartz worktops.

-- Calacatta Gold: A beautifully bold choice, Callacatta Gold will add decadence to a navy themed kitchen.
+A beautifully bold choice, Calacatta Champagne will add decadence to a navy themed kitchen.
 Its wide veins and gold details will look striking in larger material expanses, perfect for a kitchen island.
 The darkness of the cabinets will really offset the white backdrop and help the details stand out even more.

-- Statuario: If you prefer a more subtle vein, Statuario would be a graceful choice.
+If you prefer a more subtle vein, Statuario Ice would be a graceful choice.
 Delicate long veins stretch across a white background – this worktop will look simply lush.

 Contrasts shouldn’t stop there.
 Are you lucky enough to have a kitchen Island?
 Go navy on the cabinets here and then a cream of off white/grey for the surrounding area.
 For flooring, add some more interest and contrasts.
 Create symmetry with some feature tiles in the centre of your floor.